UP IN THE AIR

 Garurumon gasped and jerked back as a flaming car exploded.
 "I think we screwed up, Matt," he said.

 "Matt!
 That thing's Blackwargreymon strong!"
 Yolei shouted.

-Matt's eyes went wide and horrified as Kokytomon rammed Exveemon and then sprayed more missiles at its assailants, most of them flying into the street and nearby buildings, sending up geysers of fire, concrete and glass.
+Matt's eyes went wide and horrified as Kokytomon rammed Exveemon and then sprayed more missiles at its assailants, most of them flying into the street and nearby buildings and sending up geysers of fire, concrete and glass.
 The rest of the Digidestined arrived just as a manhole erupted.
 "We're here!
 We're—" TK panted, then gaped at the destruction.
 "What happened?!" he asked.

 "Nefertimon!"
 Kari shouted at the rubble.
 "Where are you?!"

 "Where's… everybody?!"
 Sora demanded.
 "Matt, what happened?!"